2 Principles of Data Visualization

 )

-If you look closely, however, you should see that the x axis corresponds to year and the y axis corresponds to lifeExp.
-Also, the values on the x and y axes match the scope of our data.
+Notice that the x-axis corresponds to year and the y-axis corresponds to lifeExp, and the values on both axes match the scope of the data.
 In the gapminder_10_rows data frame, the first year is 1952 and the last year is 1997.
-The range of the x axis seems to have been created with this data in mind (because it was).
-Likewise, lifeExp, which goes from about 28 to about 42, will fit nicely on our y axis.
+The range of the x-axis has been created with this data in mind.
+Likewise, the values for lifeExp, which go from about 28 to about 42, will fit nicely on the y-axis.

-Axes are nice, but we’re missing any type of visual representation of the data.
-To get this, we need to add the next ggplot layer: geoms.
+Axes are nice, but the graph is missing any type of visual representation of the data.
+To get this, you need to add the next ggplot layer: geoms.
 Short for geometric objects, geoms are functions that provide different ways of representing data.
-For example, if we want to add points to the graph, we use geom_point():
+For example, to add points to the graph, you use geom_point():

 ggplot(